Steve Johnson (director): Life and career

 In 2021, Johnson directed his third feature film, the psychological thriller 'Stalker', written by Chris Watt and produced by production company Stronghold.
 The film stars bafta winning actor Stuart Brennan with cinematography by Blue Story Simon Stolland.
-In 2022, 'Stalker' had its World Premiere in Leicester Square, London, as part of Frightfest 2022 and will be distributed in the UK on DVD and Digital from Kaleidoscope Film Distribution.
+In 2022, 'Stalker' had its World Premiere in Leicester Square, London, as part of Frightfest 2022 and was distributed in the UK on DVD and Digital by Kaleidoscope Film Distribution and in the United States by Gravitas Ventures.
 'Stalker' received numerous 4* reviews.